manticoresoftware/manticoresearch/manual/Creating_an_index/Creating_a_distributed_index/Remote_indexes.md

 If we just broadcast the original `LIMIT 10, 10` query it will receive 0 documents from the 2nd agent, but `LIMIT 10,10` should return documents 10-20 from the resulting set as you may not care about each agent in particular.
 That's why we need to send the query to the agents with broader limits and the upper bound in this case is `max_matches`.

-For example, imagine we have table `dist` which refers to remote index `user`.
+For example, imagine we have table `dist` which refers to remote table `user`.

 Then if client sends this query: